 My name is Lisette Auton and I live in Darlington, which is in the North East of England.
 I’m a river lass from a sprawling family of sea folk.

-My favourite biscuits are custard creams and I like to dip them into black decaf co-op own brand tea.
-I’m excellent at reading ingredients on packages and seeking out ‘may contain’ hidden sections due to a dastardly allergy to nuts.
-This unfortunately seems to be narrowing the custard cream options by the week… I have a literary rescue dog from the Dog’s Trust called Harper Lee.
-I like reading, sitting in sunbeams, growing new freckles, trying to change the world before nap-time, organising book shelves, the seaside, rivers and kindness.
+My favourite biscuits are custard creams and I like to dip them into black decaf Co-op own brand tea.
+I have a literary rescue dog from the Dog’s Trust called Harper Lee.
+I love reading, sitting in sunbeams, growing new freckles, trying to change the world before nap-time, organising book shelves, the seaside, rivers and kindness.

-I do stuff with words: disabled writer, activist, poet, spoken-word artist, actor, theatre-maker and creative practitioner.
-I’m an award-winning, widely published poet who is known for my energised performances on the spoken word scene.
-I’m a Penguin WriteNow mentee and I’ve completed my first novel.
-I’m represented by Molly Ker Hawn at the Bent Agency.
+My debut middle grade novel THE SECRET OF HAVEN POINT is forthcoming from Puffin in February 2022 (you can PRE-ORDER IT HERE please and thank you), with a second book to follow in 2023 and I’m represented by Molly Ker Hawn at the Bent Agency.
 I was the 2019 Early Careers Fellow for Literature at Cove Park supported by the Fenton Arts Trust, and I’m on the TSS Publishing list of Best British & Irish Flash Fiction.

 I trained at Bretton Hall in Devised Performance and followed that up, many years later, with a MSc in Community Development and Youth Work at Teesside University.
 I’m currently undertaking a 2 year course in Creative Leadership delivered by the School for Social Entrepreneurs and funded by Arts Council England.